Timebroker

-The Timebroker is a fictional character appearing in American comic books published by Marvel Comics.
+The Timebroker is a character appearing in American comic books published by Marvel Comics.
 The character was created by Judd Winick for the comic book Exiles; a psychic construct created by the Timebreakers, an insectoid species who accidentally damaged a large number of alternate universes.

 Fictional character biography

 The Timebroker first appears in Exiles #1, when he invites the Age of Apocalypse version of Blink to join a group of dimension-lost superheroes whom he named "The Exiles", whose mission would be to repair damaged realities.
 A team member whose home reality is repaired is immediately sent home, and replaced with someone new.

 To repair each damaged reality, the Exiles must complete a mission given to them by the Timebroker through a communications device called the Tallus, worn by the leader of the group.
-These missions are usually humanitarian or super-heroic in nature, but sometimes involve assassination.
+These missions are usually humanitarian or heroic in nature, but sometimes involve assassination.

-The Timebroker also creates a separate team of lost heroes, called Weapon X, whose job is mainly wetwork.
+The Timebroker creates a separate team of lost heroes, called Weapon X, whose job is mainly wetwork.
 When they grow out of control, the Timebroker orders the Exiles and Weapon X to battle each other until only six remain.

 In Exiles #53, the Exiles receive a warning: "Beware the Timebreaker.
 He is not what he seems."
 Almost immediately after, the Timebroker acts irrationally, giving orders to murder the Age of Apocalypse X-Men as well as the Exiles' Mimic.
 The Exiles later learn that the Timebroker is an illusory entity created by the Timebreakers to trick the Exiles and Weapon X into fixing the realities that they had damaged.